demenskyi/mokka/README.md

 The idea was to create a color theme that only highlights the entities necessary for distinguishing, and doesn't complicate the code reading with unnecessary colors and highlights.

+## Installation

+Download or clone this repository and place the files in this path: `~/.vscode/extensions`.

+Then open Visual Studio Code, press `Ctrl/CMD + Shift + P`, enter `Preferences: Color Theme` and select `Mokka`.

+To install recommended fonts and icons, see the "Recommended settings" section.

 ## Recommended settings

 #### Font